-(a) Provision is made to that effect in the specific programmes or in the relevant work programme,

-(b) It is essential for carrying out the indirect action,

-(c) Such funding is provided for in a bilateral scientific and technological agreement or any other arrangement between the EU and the country in which the legal entity is established.
+- (a) Provision is made to that effect in the specific programme or in the relevant work programme, - (b) It is essential for carrying out the indirect action, - (c) Such funding is provided for in a bilateral scientific and technological agreement or any other arrangement between the EU and the country in which the legal entity is established.

-Before the signature of a grant agreement, the Commission/agency has to verify the existence and legal status of all participants.
+Before the signature of a grant agreement the Commission/Agency has to verify the existence and legal status of all participants.
 This verification is made only once for each organisation at the time of its first participation in FP7.
-The details of all validated organisations are stored in the internal Commission/agency database.
+The details of all validated organisations are stored in an internal Commission/Agency database.
 These organisations are allocated a unique code, the so-called Participant Identification Code (PIC).
 In any further participation in other proposals, the organisations already validated use the PIC for their identification with the Commission.

-For the confirmation and maintenance of the data - stored in the Participant Portal, the Commission/agency asks each organisation to nominate one privileged contact person, the so-called Legal Entity Appointed Representative (LEAR).
+For the confirmation and maintenance of the data stored linked to a PIC number, the Commission/Agency asks each organisation to nominate one privileged contact person, the so-called Legal Entity Authorised Representative (LEAR).
 The LEAR is usually a person working in the central administration of the organisation and he/she must be appointed by the top management of the entity.
 The LEARs can view their organisations' legal and financial data online and ask for corrections and changes to the data of their legal entity via the Participant Portal.